oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/5-review-application-and-routes/review-application-and-routes.md

-# Title of the Lab
+# Review the Application and routes

 ## Introduction

-In this lab we will explore the technologies and frameworks that comprise our sample web application.
+In this Lab we will obtain the Python application and related contents for this Workshop.
+We will then briefly explore our Flask application's routes and their contents.

 Estimated Time: 20 minutes